In order to qualify for making Aliyah, you must meet at least one of the following conditions:

 Some private ulpans are fully subsidized, others are not.
 You need to check this out with the ulpan itself or contact us.

 Each country has its own educational system.
-The right school depends on many factors, such as the age of your children, your religion (level of observance), the language and more.
+Choosing the right school depends on many factors, such as the age of your children, your religious level of observance, their language skills and more.
 You can find an overview of the Israeli educational frameworks here.

-The Oleh Chadash is not required to remain in Israel for a minimum period of time, but his departure might result in the loss and reduction of some benefits.
-Especially if he leaves Israel within the first year of his Aliyah, he may have to pay back benefits which he received.
+Olim are not required to remain in Israel for a minimum period of time, but their departure might result in the loss and reduction of some benefits.
+Especially if they leave Israel within the first year of Aliyah, they might have to pay back benefits which were received.